 This section explains how the Company holds privacy information, how individuals can access their privacy information, update privacy information, complain about an alleged breach of the Australian Privacy Principles (APPs) or make any related enquiry.
-A link to the Australian Government website is embedded in this document: OAIC 13 Privacy Principles

 The Company relies on accurate and reliable information to deliver necessary and effective services.
 If the company is satisfied that any of the information it holds about a person is inaccurate, out-of-date, irrelevant, incomplete or misleading, or the individual requests the Company corrects any information, we will take reasonable steps to ensure the information held by us is accurate, up-to-date, complete, relevant and not misleading.

 The practical measures by which the Company avoids having an incorrect record of a customer, potential customer, stakeholder, consultant or a Company person’s information include asking individuals to complete the appropriate forms for their business with the company.